Sk-Mehebub-Ali/New-Project/README.md

 # New-Project
-It is my first git repository.
+This is my first git repository. author-SK Mehebub Ali.